ashrayaagnihotri/Weather-App/README.md

 - HTML/CSS: For markup and styling of the weather app interface.
 - JavaScript: For fetching weather data from the OpenWeatherMap API and manipulating DOM elements dynamically.
 - OpenWeatherMap API: To retrieve real-time weather information for different cities.

+## GitHub Pages

+The WeatherApp project is hosted using GitHub Pages.
+You can access the live site [here](https://ashrayaagnihotri.github.io/WeatherApp/).